Strange4/monke/deliverables/retrospective.md

 + Keep up the same pace throughout the sprints
 + Try to follow the planned schedule.
 Inability to do so led us to a day to day plan.
++ Implement a beat boxing ai bot that tries to learn how to beatbox the quotes.
+  + If you type the quote before the ai finishes beat boxing you get a +20% boost on your wpm.